Justice Guild of America: Appearance in Justice League

 Hawkgirl and Lantern show this knowledge to Flash, J'onn and the JGA; shocked, the JGA deny that their existence is nothing more than an illusion.
 J'onn suspects Ray Thompson is the key to the bizarre state of this reality.
-Ray denies knowing anything, but J'onn makes a telepathic link with him, causing him to reveal his true form: a disfigured mutant with the ability to warp reality and create psychic illusions.
-Ray's abilities were activated by the nuclear radiation, and he created the false time warp the city is in as a consequence of their manifestation.
-With a distorted and nostalgic view of the past, he recreated the world of his childhood and resurrected the heroes he worshiped as a child.
+Ray denies knowing anything, but J'onn makes a telepathic link with him, causing him to reveal his true form: a disfigured mutant with reality-warping abilities that he used to recreate his destroyed town and resurrect the Justice Guild, making it look like the nuclear war never happened.
 Angrily, Ray goes on a rampage and tries to kill the JL, while distracting the JGA with a giant red robot.
-The Guild heroes are initially unsure of what they should do, realizing the only chance they have of saving the JL and stopping Ray is by defeating him, which will undo the illusion and everything within it, including themselves.
-They eventually decide they can forfeit their false lives to do this, reasoning that inasmuch as they had sacrifice themselves to save their world once, they can do so again.
-They all attack Ray, overwhelming his mind and shattering the illusion.
-Lantern then watches in dismay as the JGA fade away into oblivion with smiles on their faces while Streak salutes him.

-The Mayor of Seaboard City, Sergeant O'Shaughnessy, his partner, the ice cream man, and all of the other civilians are freed from the illusion.
-The ice cream man stated that war destroyed their world and now they have the opportunity to begin to rebuild their shattered world starting with Seaboard City as the civilians thank the League for giving them a future.
-The Justice League members return to their own Earth using a space-time machine Tom Turbine was working on before his death, powered by Green Lantern's ring.
+The Guild heroes are initially unsure of what they should do because they know that defeating Ray will undo the illusion and everything in it, including themselves.
+Ultimately, they decide to stop Ray, reasoning that if they could sacrifice themselves to save their world once, they could do so again.
+The Guild attack Ray, overwhelming his powers and ending the illusion; The Streak salutes as he and the Guild vanish from as existence as Green Lantern watches, aghast.
+Subsequently, the city's residents are freed from the illusion, thanking the League for giving them a future.
+The League then returns to their own Earth using a space-time machine created by Tom Turbine before his death and powered by Green Lantern's ring.